-Arailym Ashirbekova, Graduate of the University of Warwick Gender Studies Department, talks to the author about the development of underground music in Kazakhstan and her own experience as a singer of the L-Air band.
+Bagdat A.A., Graduate of the University of Warwick, talks to the author about the development of underground music in Kazakhstan

 While her career goal and main academic interest are related to gender equality and women empowerment in Kazakhstan, Arailym has staged musical performances as the soloist of the L-Air band.
 “I sing.
 I do it for pleasure.
 Never have I ever thought of singing for money.
 I mean, there were times, when I tried to become involved professionally in singing.
 I would attend vocal classes and participate in song contests, TV shows.
 But it was not more than curiosity.”